tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 As always feel free to submit any comments/questions on [Twitter](http://twitter.com/tybenz).

 \* To clarify, I have nothing against jQuery plugins.
-It&#8217;s just that jQuery Plugin authors can be extremely lazy.
+In my experience most jQuery plugins are written to solve a specific problem.
+They do their job well but they don&#8217;t necessarily provide the options and events to modify/extend behavior.